Cognitive Behavioral Therapy for Alcohol Use Disorder

 Relapse Prevention

-Relapse prevention, developed by G. Alan Marlatt and colleagues, is a framework that has become central to CBT for AUD.
+Relapse prevention, developed by G. Alan Marlatt and colleagues, is a structured framework for maintaining gains after the acute treatment phase.
 It teaches people to:

-• Develop and rehearse coping responses for each high-risk situation
+• Develop coping responses — planned, rehearsed strategies for each high-risk situation

 Trial Evidence